Hindu iconography: Symbols associated with individual deities

 Goddess Lakshmi holding and standing on a lotus.

-Several symbols (animals, flora, instruments, weapons, or even color) in Hindu iconography are associated with particular devas, and vice versa.
+Several symbols (animals, flora, instruments, weapons, or even colour) in Hindu iconography are associated with particular devas, and vice versa.
 In certain cases the deities themselves are personifications of natural forces, for instance Agni (fire), Vayu (wind), Surya (Sun) and Prithvi (Earth).
 In other instances, the associations arise from specific incidents or characteristics related in Hindu theology.
 The iconography serve to identify the particular deity in their pictorial or sculptural representations.
 The symbolism also often links the deities with a particular natural or human attribute, or profession.

-It is important to understand the symbolism, in order to appreciate the allegorical references in not only Hindu scriptures (for instance, Puranic tales), but also in both ancient and modern secular works of authors from the Indian subcontinent.
-The art and science of designing temples includes the study of sculpture and the ornamentation of religious significance as described in sacred texts (shilpa shaastra aagamas).
-In Ancient India twelve years of theoretical and practical training used to be given to the student by an able experienced teacher.
+This symbolism is featured in also allegorical references in Hindu scriptures, such as the Puranas, as well as in secular Indian literature.
+Temple design and ornamentation follow the Shilpa Shastras and Agamas, which detail the iconographic significance of architectural sculptures.
+Historically, education in these fields involved a twelve-year period of theoretical and practical training under an experienced teacher.